 - If symptoms persist:

-- Upon receiving the ergonomic assessment request, OHS will arrange an appointment with you directly.
+- Upon receiving the ergonomic assessment request, HSE will arrange an appointment with you directly.

-If you are experiencing any Musculoskeletal injuries (MSI) signs, report to your manager and complete an incident report found here, and request an ergonomic assessment by the OHS Division, found here.
+If you are experiencing any Musculoskeletal injuries (MSI) signs, report to your manager and complete an incident report found here, and request an ergonomic assessment by the HSE Division, found here.

 Under COVID-19 circumstances:

 You can temporarily take home, with your supervisor’s agreement, existing ergonomic equipment at your workstation (e.g. monitor, office chair, keyboard, mouse, document holder) excluding sit/stand workstation, desks or other furniture.
 If you take any office equipment home with you:

 - Protect this equipment while in your custody.

 - Transport this equipment yourself and exercise care to prevent injury to yourself and damage to BCIT assets.

 - If you can’t transport equipment yourself, discuss moving arrangements with your supervisor.